b-charles/pigs/ioc/README.md

 ### Container and component

-A component is something: a struct, a pointer, a map, a chan, an integer...
+A component is something: a struct, a pointer, a map, a chan, an integer... anything but `nil`.
 It's a variable that should be unique (singleton) and which will be injected in all other components that need it.
 Each component is defined by its type and optionally some _signatures_: some additional interfaces which are implemented by the component and declared when registering the component[^duck].
 Multiple components can share the same type and signatures to enable auto-discovery, but that concept can be confusing and error-prone: it can be considered good practice to register each component with a specific and unique type, and using signatures only when auto-discovery is needed.
+Any component with a value `nil` will be silently discarded and never be injected in another comonent.
+This behaviour, together with auto-discovery and scopes features, helps implement conditional component creation.

 A container is a set of components: it manages the lifecycle of each component and take in charge the injection process.
 The container is a managed component itself and can be injected in any component.